cjafet/flight-surety/README.md

 ## Running tests

 Running tests in the truffle console is more stable.

-Type truffle develop in the terminal.
-Next type test test/flightSurety.js.
+Type `truffle develop` in the terminal.
+Next type `test test/flightSurety.js`.

 ## Install